varshiths/cal-exp/README.md

 - ResNet
 - WideResNet

+The modification available are
+- VIB
+- Confidence
+- Temperature Scaling
+- Softmax-less Classification

-The current datasets available are
+The current datasets available either in the in/out form are
 - cifar10
+- MNIST
+- Gaussian Noise
+- Tiny Image Net (cropped, resized)

 ## Setup